 An example of recuse is a judge being removed from a court case because she dated the defendant.

-To disqualify or seek to disqualify from participation in the decision in a case, as for personal prejudice against a party or for personal interest in the outcome.
+To disqualify or seek to disqualify (a judge or juror) from participation in the decision in a case, as for personal prejudice against a party or for personal interest in the outcome.

 To remove as a judge from a trial or hearing, because of bias, prejudice, or an interest in the matter being decided; to object to or challenge the qualifications of a judge to hear a case due to a possible conflict of interest.